Natural Balance Vegetarian canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Natural Balance Vegetarian

 Natural Balance Vegetarian canned dog food is — by design — a meatless product.

 So, although we recognize the need for some dog owners to feed a meat-free diet, we also respect a dog’s natural carnivorous bias.

 That said, and before we assign our final rating, it’s still important to compare the amount of plant-based protein present with other dog foods.

 The dashboard displays a dry matter protein reading of 23%, a fat level of 14% and estimated carbohydrates of about 56%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

 As you’d expect, this is obviously the profile of a canned dog food containing no meat.

-Natural Balance Vegetarian Formula is a meatless canned dog food using potato protein as its main source of protein, thus earning the brand 2 stars.
+Natural Balance Vegetarian is a grain-inclusive canned dog food using a moderate amount of potato protein as its main source of protein, thus earning the recipe 2.5 stars.